1northbeach/ECDSA-Exchange/README.md

 9. anyone with your wallet can stop you from mining, maybe use private key to toggle mining.
 10. balance is calculated by integer value associated with it. use UTXOs to calculate.
 11. currently mines blocks sequentially but not tested for double spends/mining.
+12. code is very wet, needs to be DRY'd
+13. can only get an address balance or block data from a link, can't GET /address/:address or GET /block/:block